Coronavirus Information for Students

 1437 E College, Normal

-We understand that illness may limit the ability to participate in an online class.
+We understand that illness may limit the ability to participate in class.

 - Communicate immediately with your instructors if you need to miss class due to illness.